EricLambrecht/react-timing-hooks/docs/intervals-api/useTimer.md

 Use this hook if you want to create a timer, i.e. a reactive number that is incremented every second.

+**Note**: By default, the timer is _stopped_ on mount and has to be started manually.
+If you want the timer to start immediately on mount, use `options.startOnMount`.

 For a more versatile hook, look at [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).
 For a "reverse timer", see [useCountdown()](/react-timing-hooks/intervals-api/useCountdown.html).